-Our results contribute to the literature on the relation between institutional investors' financial performance and the strength of their environmental and social investment policies.
+Our results contribute to the literature on the relation between institutional investors' financial performance and the intensity of their environmental and social investment policies.
 We highlight that one of the drivers behind better risk-adjusted performance of institutional investors with better portfolio-level sustainability is the recent and growing interest of investors for stocks with high sustainability scores.
 This interest that led to positive price pressure on stocks with high sustainability stocks, which is essentially what explains the positive within-investor relation between sustainability footprints and risk-adjusted performance.
+One important practical implication of our research is that the sustainable investment might under-perform going forward, mainly because high sustainability stocks are already trading at a premium today.